Cuneyd Zapsu: Political career

 In 2001, he resigned from his businesses and became a founding member of the AKP.
 He never was a candidate to parliament, but was an important adviser to Recep Tayyip Erdoğan and often the sole translator in meetings Erdoğan held with Western politicians.
 At that time he was mentioned as the "shadow foreign minister“.
 Since 2002, he has accompanied Erdoğan to the World Economic Forum (WEF) in Davos of which he is also a member.
 In 2003 he supported a political solution to the conflict of Cyprus and advised Kurdish rebels to demand their rights in a political way as the laws in 2003 were much better than before.

 Return to business

-He resigned as advisor to Erdogan in 2008 and founded the Cuneyd Zapsu Consultancy Inc. which serves as an advisor to various global and Turkish enterprises.
+He resigned as advisor to Erdoğan in 2008 and founded the Cuneyd Zapsu Consultancy Inc. which serves as an advisor to various global and Turkish enterprises.
 He has also returned to the hazelnut processor and exporter Balsu.
 He serves as a senior advisor to Coca-Cola since 2012 and in May 2017, he was appointed a member of the board to the company in charge of the construction of the Akkuyu Nuclear Power Plant.
 Since 1986, he is also a member of the Turkish Industry and Business Association (TÜSAID) and serves as a member of the executive committee for the International Nut and Dried Fruit Council (INC) since 2007.